-Basic aspects of the Eastern Partnership
+Key aspects of the Eastern Partnership

 How does the Eastern Partnership work?

 At the same time, the Eastern Partnership aims to promote enhanced cooperation between all the partners.
 This project-related cooperation focuses primarily on the following areas: (1) democracy and good governance; (2) economic development; (3) connectivity, energy efficiency, environment and climate change and (4) mobility and people-to-people contacts.
-Platforms have been set up, which allow projects in these areas to be discussed and agreed upon and in which all EU and partner countries may participate, often in cooperation with international organisations (such as the Organization for Security and Co-operation in Europe and the Council of Europe) or non-governmental organisations.
+Platforms have been set up to this end, allowing projects in these areas to be discussed and agreed upon and in which all EU and partner countries may participate, often in cooperation with international organisations (such as the Organization for Security and Co-operation in Europe and the Council of Europe) or non-governmental organisations.
 It is envisaged that third countries will also be eligible to participate on a case-by-case basis.
-Projects currently under way cover a broad spectrum, ranging from disaster prevention to support for small and medium-sized enterprises to school partnerships via the internet to disaster risk reduction.
+The range of existing projects stretches from promoting small and medium-sized enterprises to school partnerships via the internet to disaster risk reduction.

 Who steers the Eastern Partnership?